-Below is the tutorial for this project and the supplies I used.
+Each day the recipient of the calendar can open one of the doors and find a new beer waiting for them.
 My husband opens one of the doors each morning before he heads to work and puts the beer in the fridge so it is cold for that evening.
 It’s a fun way to count down the days until Christmas!
-For Day 25 I included a beer plus tickets to a local brewery tour we can go on in January.
-This way we also get a fun day out together after all the holiday-crazyness :)

 - 6 sheets of 12″x12″ scrapbook paper with a wood pattern

-Step One: Assemble each mailing tube and cut off the cardboard tab on one end of each tube.
+Assemble 25 mailing tubes by cutting off the cardboard tab on one end of each tube.
 This end will be the one that is opened.

 Glue or tape each label to the end of the box that has the tab removed from it.

-Step Three: Arrange the packing boxes in 5 rows of 5 boxes.
-It took me awhile to arrange the boxes so I didn’t have the boxes with the same color or font next to each other.
+Arrange the packing boxes in 5 rows of 5 boxes.
+It took me awhile to arrange the boxes so I didn’t have too many boxes with the same color or font next to each other.
 I also tried to arrange them so that the boxes would empty out on top first rather than on the bottom just to help keep things from becoming top-heavy.

-Once you have everything arranged as you’d like, use packing tape to wrap each row separately and then all of the rows together.
+Once you the boxes arranged, use packing tape to wrap each row separately and then tape all of the rows together.
+A second pair of hands comes in handy for this part!
 It worked out that my mom was over while my husband was at work and she helped to hold the tubes together as I taped.

-There was a thin line of white box still showing along the back, so I cut a strips of wood from the 6th sheet I had and covered the gap.
+There was a thin line of white box still showing along the back, so I cut thin strips from the sixth sheet of paper to cover the gaps.